Learning environment

 It is your responsibility to ensure that your musical instrument/s are fully insured against loss or damage whilst on the RCS premises.
 The Conservatoire is unable to recommend a particular insurance provider.
 Check first whether your instrument/s are insured through a family home contents insurance policy, and compare premiums from multiple providers before arranging a new policy.

-The online student record is a mechanism that allows you to plan your personal, educational and professional development.
-It is a dynamic online tool to help you navigate through the programme and record the choices agreed with your Head of Department and other members of the programme team.
+The Student Outcomes tab of your online student record is a mechanism that allows you to plan your personal, educational and professional development.
+It is a dynamic tool to help you navigate through the programme and record the choices agreed with your Head of Department and other members of the programme team.

 Negotiation